Jammu and Kashmir (union territory): Economy

 Jammu and Kashmir's economy is primarily services-based and agriculture-oriented.
-The gross domestic product of Jammu and Kashmir was estimated at ₹2.88 lakh crore in 2025–26.
-In the fiscal year 2023–2024, it is expected that Jammu and Kashmir's Gross Domestic Product (GDP) will exceed Rs 2.30 lakh crore, with a growth rate of 10 per cent.
+The gross domestic product of Jammu and Kashmir was estimated at ₹3.15 lakh crore in 2026–27.
+In the fiscal year 2023–2024, it is expected that Jammu and Kashmir's Gross Domestic Product (GDP) will exceed Rs 2.30 lakh crore, with a growth rate of 10%.
 Along with horticulture and agriculture, tourism is an important industry for Jammu and Kashmir, accounting for about 7% to its economy.

 The Kashmir Valley is known for its sericulture and cold-water fisheries.
 Wood from Kashmir is used to make high-quality cricket bats, popularly known as Kashmir Willow.
 Major agricultural exports from Jammu and Kashmir include apples, pears, cherries, plums, saffron and walnuts.
 The traditional Kashmiri handicrafts industry employs a large workforce of around 340 thousand artisans and has potential for producing export goods.
 Small-scale cottage industries include carpet weaving, silks, shawls, basketry, pottery, copper and silverware, papier-mâché and walnut wood.
 The horticulture sector is the next biggest source of income in the economy.
 The temperature of Jammu and Kashmir is also suited to floriculture and can support various species of flora.